Land Rover Freelander: Freelander in North America

-The Freelander was launched in the US and Canadian markets in 2001 for the 2002 model year, and it was only available with the 2.5L Rover KV6 engine and the 5-speed Jatco JF506E automatic transmission.
-The five-door model was initially available in S, SE, and HSE trims, and the three-door SE3 was introduced in 2003.
-With a starting price of under $25,000 in the US, it was more than $8,000 cheaper than the Discovery II, and was sold as a competitor to off-road SUVs such as the Toyota RAV4, the Honda CR-V, the Jeep Liberty and the Nissan Xterra.
+The Freelander was launched in the US and Canadian markets in 2001 for the 2002 model year and it was only available with the 2.5L Rover KV6 engine and the 5-speed Jatco JF506E automatic transmission.
+The five-door model was initially available in S, SE, and HSE trims and the three-door SE3 was introduced in 2003.
+With a starting price of under $25,000 in the US, it was more than $8,000 cheaper than the Discovery II and was sold as a competitor to off-road SUVs such as the Toyota RAV4, the Honda CR-V, the Jeep Liberty and the Nissan Xterra.
 Although it initially sold well, the NA-spec Freelander soon encountered several notable reliability issues.

 One problem was with the KV6 engine, which had issues with the cast-iron cylinder liners slipping out of place in the engine block, which would damage the engine to the point where it was irreparable.
-The engine thermostat and coolant expansion tank also failed under warranty, which would cause the engine to overheat, damage the head gaskets, and warp the engine block and cylinder heads.
+The engine thermostat and coolant expansion tank also failed under warranty, which would cause the engine to overheat, damage the head gaskets and warp the engine block and cylinder heads.

-The transmission also had several problems, most often solenoid failure on the transmission valve body.
-Although replacing the solenoids on the transmission is a relatively inexpensive job, most Land Rover dealers simply replaced the entire transmission.
-As a result, solenoid failure would happen again, and mechanics would often misdiagnose the problem as a failed transmission.
+The transmission also had several problems, most often shift solenoid failure in the transmission valve body.
+Although replacing the solenoids is a relatively inexpensive job, most Land Rover dealers simply replaced the entire transmission.
+As a result, solenoid failure would happen again and mechanics would often misdiagnose the problem as a failed transmission.

 Freelander owners launched a class-action lawsuit, alleging that Land Rover knowingly sold a defective product and that they failed to adhere to the vehicle's warranty coverage during repairs.
-Land Rover eventually settled with owners by compensating owners for repairs that the owner paid for out-of-pocket, or repurchasing vehicles under the Lemon law.
+Land Rover eventually settled with owners by compensating for repairs that the owner paid for out-of-pocket, or they repurchased vehicles under the Lemon law.

-Although 15,021 units were sold in 2002, making it the second-best selling Land Rover in the US after the Discovery II, sales plummeted to 6,618 sold in 2003, 5,430 in 2004, and 2,141 in 2005.
+Although 15,021 units were sold in 2002, making it the second-best selling Land Rover in the US after the Discovery II, sales plummeted to 6,618 sold in 2003, 5,430 in 2004 and 2,141 in 2005.
 Today, the Freelander is a rare sight on US roads.

-After MG Rover Group went into administration and the Powertrain Ltd division could no longer produce KV6 engines, Land Rover discontinued the Freelander in the US after the 2005 model year.
-Land Rover left the compact SUV segment in the US until the Freelander 2, sold in the US as the LR2, was introduced for the 2008 model year.
+After MG Rover Group went into administration and the Powertrain Ltd division could no longer produce KV6 engines, Land Rover discontinued the Freelander in North America after the 2005 model year.
+Land Rover left the compact SUV segment until the 2008 model year when the Freelander 2 was launched.
+It was marketed as the LR2 in order to distance it from the poor reputation brought upon by the Freelander.